gfm-r/String-Matching/README.md

 we run the input pattern to every algorithm and compare the performance.

 ## How run the program
+This program is written in C language with stander C:99

 CD TO String-Matching directory and the run the following code
 ```bash
 gcc main.c